isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2518.md

 N.A. for non-SMEs

 ### Things to Note
 Minimum Specifications
 -Unit must be able to fully automate the basket lifting process, based on pre-set control functions on temperature and adjustable control functions on timing

--	Well capacity to be at least 5L
+Well capacity to be at least 5L

--	Serving size and frying type should be customisable
+Serving size and frying type should be customisable

--	Installation and maintenance costs not supported

--Support is given for 1 unit per deployment location -The purchase of pre-owned/used equipment is not supportable.

 ### Contact Information
 N.A.